Find Affordable College Courses

 Fairfax, VA

-George Mason University ranked #10 on this year’s Best Economics Bachelor’s Degree Schools in Virginia list.
-GMU is a very large public school located in the suburb of Fairfax.
+George Mason University landed the #10 spot in the 2023 rankings for the best bachelor’s degree economics programs.
+GMU is a very large public school located in the large suburb of Fairfax.

 After completing their Bachelor's Degree, economics graduates from GMU carry an average student debtload of $22,871.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $263.